 URLs give search engines and users an indication of what a certain page is about.

-In fact, Google has started to give more relevance to URLs by moving it to the top of each search result.
+Google has started to give more relevance to URLs by moving them to the top of each search result.

 Here’s an example of bad, good, and better URLs for a product page optimized for“boxing gloves”: